washyn/abp-basic-example/readme.md

 # Abp as aspnetboilerplate, with 4 layers

-This is one example of use abp framework as traditional way(aspnetboilerplate) with 4 layers.
+This is one soluction create fron scractc about example of use abp framework as traditional way(aspnetboilerplate) with 4 layers.